-The only change the people will find between the not-for-profit and the tax-funded government is that they will save money on tax compliance (because it doesn’t exist), save money on wasteful government spending, and save their psyche from the constant threat of force against person and property.
+The changes people will find between the not-for-profit and the tax-funded government is that they will save money on tax compliance (because it doesn’t exist), save money on wasteful government spending, and save their psyche from the constant threat of force against people and their property.

 So please, take the time to think through what I am advocating.
 Use this model as a way to convince others that there is a practical, intelligent method for moving America toward a voluntary society without facing a total collapse.

 The “not-for-profit” government model is not the total solution (or end), but what other policy can transform the government toward voluntaryism while still maintaining a semblance of stability?
 If you can think of it, we would love to hear it.If you’d like to learn more about Voluntaryist philosophy, pick up the book: https://amzn.to/3utitsS (affiliate)